 This patient’s top teeth were very heavily filled, decayed and worn down due to a grinding habit.
 We crowned all the top teeth to restore the patients smile and function.
 He wears a mouth guard at night to protect the work.

 This patient wanted a single crown replaced and was happy with the appearance and colour of the others.
-We replaced the crown and worked with his laboratory to achieve and exact match to the adjacent tooth.
+We replaced the crown and worked with his laboratory to achieve an exact match to the adjacent tooth.

 This patient had an accident when very young and her teeth were crowned leaving a space.
 We bleached her teeth and replaced the two crowns.
 He was able to close the gap by placing non preparation veneers (no tooth reduction) on the teeth either side.
 The look is seamless and non invasive.

 This patient came to see us as she was extremely unhappy with the unrealistic looking veneers.
-They we very square, flat and the colour was incredibly opaque.
+They were very square, flat and the colour was incredibly opaque.
 We produced a result that looked more like her natural teeth – something we always strive to achieve.

 Another root treated tooth was saved using a ceramic onlay.
 This patient had previously been mis-informed that the tooth needed to be extracted.